wirrell/dssat-csm-os/README.md

 <hr>
 The Decision Support System for Agrotechnology Transfer (DSSAT) Version is a software application program that comprises crop simulation models for more than 45 crops.
 The most recent version is DSSAT v4.8.5 released in December, 2024
 <a href="https://github.com/DSSAT/dssat-csm-os/releases/tag/v4.8.5.0">(Check latest RELEASE here)</a>.
+For DSSAT to be functional, it is

-For DSSAT to be functional it is supported by data base management programs for soil, weather, crop management, and experimental data, and by utilities and application programs.
+supported by data base management programs for soil, weather, crop management, and experimental data, and by utilities and application programs.
 The crop simulation models simulate growth and development and predict yield, yield components and many other traits and variables as a function of the soil-plant-atmosphere dynamics.

-Questions about usage of DSSAT crop modeling ecosystem <a href="http://dssat.net/contact-us">[contact us]</a>.
+Questions about usage of the DSSAT Crop Modeling Ecosystem <a href="http://dssat.net/contact-us">[contact us]</a>.

 Do not know how to use DSSAT?
 Consider participating in the <a href="https://dssat.net/training/upcoming-workshop/">[upcoming DSSAT training workshop]</a>